Behavioral health providers, who have augmented their clinical practice with Oxevision, have reported:

 Background

-All patients admitted to an acute inpatient mental health unit must have nursing observations carried out at night either hourly or every 15 minutes, to ascertain that they are safe and breathing.
-However, while this practice ensures patient safety, it can also disturb patients’ sleep, which in turn can impact negatively on their recovery.
+All patients admitted to an acute inpatient mental health unit must have nursing observations carried out at night, typically every 15-60 minutes, to ascertain that they are safe and breathing.
+While this practice ensures patient safety, it can also disturb patients’ sleep, which in turn can impact negatively on their recovery.

-Objective This article describes the process of introducing artificial intelligence (’digitally assisted nursing observations’) in an acute mental health inpatient ward, to enable staff to carry out the hourly and the 15 minutes observations, minimising disruption of patients’ sleep while maintaining their safety.
+Objective This article describes the process of introducing artificial intelligence (’digitally assisted nursing observations’) in an acute mental health inpatient unit, to enable staff to carry out the hourly and the 15 minutes observations, minimizing disruption of patients’ sleep while maintaining their safety.

 Findings